 Why doesn't numbing always work?

 There are many different reasons why numbing may have varying results.
 Some people have a higher or lower tolerance than others.
 Some brands don't work as well as others.
 Sometimes the numbing is taken off too soon or left on too long.
 Typically, parts of the body that are less meaty (chest, shin, tops of feet/hands) tend to lose numbing more quickly than others.
-In our personal experience, once the skin is broken open the numbing from pre-numb creams wears off quicker in those spots than unbroken skin areas.
+In our personal experience, once the skin is broken open the numbed areas don't hold numbing for too long but again, this varies person to person.

 Numbing sprays are typically only used once the skin is broken open, relieving the stinging sensation of the tattoo and making the tattoo procedure easier to tolerate as it is completed.
 However, excessive use of numbing sprays can affect how the tattoo heals, so our rule of thumb is to try to wait as long as possible before using any numbing spray.
 Usually this would be for towards the end of the tattoo and/or the white highlights (if any are added).